 Conclusions:

-At Red Carpet Telescopes, we typically recommend a Dobsonian Reflector style of Telescope for the first time user.
+At Red Carpet Telescopes, we typically recommend a Reflector Telescope for the first time user.
 See the below examples of two of our Best Selling Reflectors:

 However, depending on your circumstances, a Refractor Telescope might be more suitable.
 For example, if you don't have a lot of space, you may want to opt for a small Refractor.
 Or, if you are travelling and/or constantly on-the-go, the portability of many of our Refractors are ideal.
-On the other hand, a Refractor might just be the more affordable option, depending on your budget.
+Additionally, Refractors are typically low maintenance, as they do not have to be collimated.
+Also, a Refractor might just be the more affordable option, depending on your budget.
 See the below examples of some of our Best Selling Refractors:

 If you have any questions regarding any of our products, please don't hesitate to reach out to us via email, live chat (during posted hours), or give us a call!
 Visit our Contact Us page for details!